||Answers to Frequently Asked Questions

 The states with lower than normal average taxidermy prices are some of the southern states like Louisiana, Arkansas, Georgia, etc. The midwest states are probably about average.
 There do seem to be certain areas even in the southern & midwest states though, that can command higher prices.

 That being said, there are other factors involved also.
 If you are working another job and can only devote limited time to your business, it will take longer to get it off the ground.
 If you can go all out from the beginning, you can easily make a nice profit your very first year.
 Also, how motivated are you?
-This is a big question, because you can take two taxidermists, with the same taxidermy education, from the same town, and even the same skill level, and one could make double what the other one makes.
+This is a big question, because you can take two taxidermists, with the same taxidermy education, from the same town, and even the same skill level, and one could make more than double or triple what the other one makes.
+It often comes down to motivation.
 Also, how much competition will you have, and how much effort will you put into marketing yourself?
 There are many inexpensive ways to get your name out there, and we do discuss these things during class.

 And finally, although we can never guarantee the amount of money a person will make in taxidermy, it is certainly possible to make a very comfortable living in this rewarding field!